In this section

 In the last year we have:

-launched a consultation on our plans for the transformation of the Crime Survey for England and Wales (CSEW) to make survey data collection more resilient to unforeseen future events
+completed a consultation on our plans for the transformation of the CSEW (PDF, 558KB) aimed at making survey data collection more resilient to future events

-continued to explore the feasibility of online surveying as part of a multimodal approach to survey data collection
+continued to explore the feasibility of online surveying as part of a multimodal approach to survey data collection (see our Transformation of the Crime Survey for England and Wales methodology for more information)

 Engaging with crime and justice statistics users

-A collection of presentations from the day is available.
-Please sign up to our updates to be informed of this year's Crime and Justice Statistics forum as well as other future events.
+The forum provided users of crime and justice data an opportunity to engage with experts, share insights and discuss the future of our statistics and foster future collaboration.
+A collection of presentations from the day is available here.
+Please sign up to our updates to be informed of the next Crime and Justice Statistics forum as well as other future events.

 Upcoming priorities